Skip to main content

 • Preventive action limit =20 µg/L

-1,2-Dichloroethylene (trans) is a man-made chemical that is used to produce solvents.
-While the biggest health concerns come from breathing 1,2-dichloroethylene (trans), animal studies have shown that 1,2-dichloroethene (trans) exposure can affect the lungs, liver, and heart.
+1,2-Dichloroethylene (trans) is used to make solvents.
+While the biggest health concerns come from breathing 1,2-dichloroethylene (trans), studies have shown that swallowing large amounts of 1,2-dichloroethene (trans) can affect the lungs, liver, and heart.

 The groundwater standards for 2,4-dichlorophenoxyacetic acid were adopted in Cycle 1 (1985), enforcement standard was updated in Cycle 3 (1990), and the preventive action limit was updated in Cycle 5 (1994).